Funny Bits

 Input

-Your only line of input will contain two space-separated integers, k and a.
+Your only line of input will contain two space-separated integers, and

 Output